pescuma/node-dummy-cache/README.md

 ### cacheFactory.create(fetcher: function)

 Creates a new cache.
+Fetcher expects a callback.
 Values never expires.

 Params:
 - fetcher : callback to fetch the data